spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/typography.md

 1. Consistency: font sizes scale consistently across elements, maintaining proportional typography.
 2. Accessibility: users can adjust the overall font size in their browser settings without affecting layout or readability.
-3. Ease of Maintenance: adjusting the root font size automatically cascades changes to all elements using `rem`, reducing manual adjustments.
+3. Easy maintenance: adjusting the root font size automatically cascades changes to all elements using `rem`, reducing manual adjustments.

 ### `em` for line height